Ottawa Employment Lawyers

 Do You Need an Ottawa Employment Lawyer?

 Employment law is a complex area of the law.
 It covers a broad range of topics, including wrongful dismissal, constructive dismissal, and summary dismissal.
-If you have been terminated from your job, or have another employment law issue, contact one of our employment lawyers today for a free consultation when you complete our online contact form, or give our office a call at (613) 518-2418.
+If you have been terminated from your job, or have another employment law issue, contact one of our employment lawyers today for a consultation when you complete our online contact form, or give our office a call at (613) 518-2416.